-2. All competitors must register at the Events Office prior to competition, at which time they are required to produce their current Grade/Handicap Book and Firearms Licence/Permit.
-All prizes, money, sashes, etc won over the Carnival well be withheld until the shooter provides a valid Handicap/Grade book.
+2. All competitors must register at the Events Office prior to competition, at which time they are required to produce their current Firearms Licence/Permit.

 3. Shooters will be Pre Squadded - 5/6 shooters per squad (where possible) and any interpretation of this will be the responsibility of the Tournament Director.
-Competitors shall be notified in writing of pre-squadding information.
-Pre-squadding list shall be published on the NSWCTA Website.
+Pre-squadding list shall be published on the My Club My Scores App.

 4. Each shooter is to take enough cartridges to shoot at 50 targets/100 targets.
 A time limit of two minutes will be imposed for the changeover for each 25 targets.
 Should the two minute time limit be exceeded then a penalty of the LOSS OF ONE TARGET may be incurred.

 5. Shooters who fail to be at their squad on time will be required to shoot at a designated trap at a time suitable to management.

 6. Should a shooter being late for his/her squad, then elect to withdraw from the event he/she will not be eligible for any refund of nominations paid.

 7. All shooters should sign the score sheet after each 25 targets.
 Once a shooter has signed his/her score sheet they have accepted their score and grade.
 Any score sheet not carrying the shooters signature will be credited with the lowest score recorded.